Content library and workflows for Developer Advocates

 These golden talk slide decks provide storytelling for lightning talks at events, speaking engagements, customer workshops, etc. You can use the slide decks for your own talks, workshops, etc. or repurpose specific slides into new stories.

-These talks are maintained throughout FY25:
+These talks are maintained:

 Title | Area | Focus | Last updated | DRI |